 Add some sea salt, a bit of essential oil, and citrus to make a natural exfoliant.
 Rub on and rinse.

 Buying sunscreens that contain rice water extracts may improve protection from the sun’s rays.
-Sunscreens that contained rice bran extracts, along with other plant extracts, showed improved UVA/UVB protection.
+Sunscreens that contained rice bran extracts, along with other plant extracts,

 Rice water is very popular right now.
 While not all claims about how it can help your skin and hair are proven, there’s evidence that it helps certain types of skin problems, like sun damage and natural aging.
 It also repairs damaged hair.